Skip to Content

 Grated Cheese

-Keep in mind that if your stuffed peppers contain something such as cheese, you should add it after you’ve defrosted your peppers.
-This way, they melt evenly and nicely when you reheat your delicious peppers.
+Keep in mind that if you want to add cheese to your stuffed peppers, you should add it after you’ve defrosted them.
+This way, it melts evenly and nicely when you reheat your delicious peppers.

 Stuffed Pepper Recipes